wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 > Create and Revamp your eCommerce store with [**WooCommerce Services**](https://wpswings.com/woocommerce-services/?utm_source=wpswings-order-bump-services&utm_medium=order-bump-org-page&utm_campaign=woocommerce-services)

 > Get Huge Discounts on WooCommerce Upsell Order Bump Offer plugin during Christmas Sales 2023 – [**Get More Offers**](https://wpswings.com/offers/?utm_source=wpswings-order-bump-offers&utm_medium=order-bump-org-page&utm_campaign=offers)

+== Installation ==

+= Automatic Installation =

+Automatic installation is the easiest option handled by WordPress.
+Follow these steps for automatic installation:

+Type “Upsell Order Bump Offer for WooCommerce” and hit on Search Plugins.
+Once you find ‘Upsell Order Bump Offer for WooCommerce’ by WP Swings you can view the details about it such as the point release, rating, and description.
+One can install it, simply by clicking “Install Now”.

+= Manual Installation =

+Manual installation of the plugin is another option to install the plugin in the seller's WordPress environment.
+The manual installation method involves downloading our Upsell Order Bump Offer for WooCommerce Extension and uploading it to the web server via their favorite FTP application.
+The steps for manual installation are as follows:

+1) Upload the Upsell Order Bump Offer for WooCommerce folder to the /WP-content/plugins/ directory.
+2) Activate the plugin through the ‘Plugins’ menu in WordPress.

 == Screenshots ==